Saint Lucy, Barbados: Historical Use

 Saint Lucy was the location of a United States Naval Facility (NAVFAC), a shore terminal of the Sound Surveillance System (SOSUS), adjacent to the Harrison Point Lighthouse.
 NAVFAC Barbados was in commission 1 October 1957 to 31 March 1979.
 The Barbados array made undersea surveillance history on 6 July 1962 when it made the first detection of a Soviet nuclear submarine that was transiting off the coast of Norway entering the Greenland-Iceland-United Kingdom (GIUK) gap.

+Politics

+Saint Lucy covers one geographical constituency for the House of Assembly: